 Throughout the year, there have been six scheduled Board meetings and three separate Board meetings to approve one-off matters.
 In addition to the formal Board meetings, two Strategy Days were held in November with a selection of sessions attended by the ExCo and senior management.
-Serena Lang and James Sykes for personal reasons of which the company was fully supportive.
+There have been some absences throughout the year for Serena Lang and James Sykes for personal reasons of which the company was fully supportive.

-The number of Committee meetings are reported in each Committee report.
+The number of Committee meetings are reported in each

+Committee report.